Protecting your eyes in the summer

 Tanning in the sun, swimming in the sea, cocktails on the beach – this is how we love to spend our summer.
 Whether you’re jetting off to exotic shores or making the best of your staycation, you need to ensure that you keep your eyes healthy throughout the summer season.
 Here are some tips to keep your eyes happy.

 During the UK summer, pollen levels rise dramatically, and with 95% of hay fever sufferers being allergic to grass pollen, it’s no wonder that the summertime can be an ongoing struggle for some of us.

 If pollen causes your eyes and nose trouble, try to:

 - Avoid going outside as much as you can

 - Wash your clothes after going outside

 If you wear contact lenses, make sure that you maintain a daily cleaning routine with your recommended solution.
 This will help prevent the building of allergens on the surface of your contact lenses.
 Alternatively, you could consider using daily disposable lenses, ensuring that you are free from all risks of contamination and discomfort.

 Are you a contact lens wearer?
 Heads up!
 Regardless of whether you’re swimming in the ocean or simply taking a dip in the paddling pool with the kids, you should always look to protect your eyes by removing your contact lenses.
 Prescription goggles are available and will allow you to fully enjoy taking the plunge.

-Should your contact lenses come in contact with water, then clean and disinfect them with fresh solution in order to avoid eye infections.
+Should your contact lenses come in contact with water, then clean and disinfect them with a fresh solution to avoid eye infections.